yadavanuj1996/freecodecamp-solutions/Javascript Algorithms And Data Structures Certification/README.md

 	stringVal.split('') will split the string into array elements

 	arr.reverse(); //will reverse the value of array [1,2,3] becomes [3,2,1]
-		       //reverse only works on string
+		       //reverse only works on arrays

 	arr.join('');  //will unite a array elements into a new string, array to string conversion
 	```